talbotcpp/sequence/README.md

 size_t capacity = 1;
 ```
 This member provides the size of the fixed capacity for `STATIC` and `FIXED` storages.
-For `VARIABLE` storage it is the initial capacity when rallocation first occurs.
+For `VARIABLE` storage it is the initial capacity when allocation first occurs.
 (Newly constructed empty containers have no capacity, and containers constructed from initializer lists
 have a capacity equal to the size of the initializer list.)
+Note that this means that the common pattern
+of constructing a vector and immediately reserving a starting size is not necessary, and that sequence
+can do this without wasting allocations for containers which remain empty.
 For `BUFFERED` storage it is the size of the small object optimization buffer (SBO).
 This value must be greater than 0.